Skip to article frontmatterSkip to article content

 plt.show()

-Digital audio must also be stored and transmitted efficiently.
-Audio containers are file formats that store digital audio data together with metadata such as track information, album art, and artist details.
+Digital audio also has to be stored and transmitted efficiently.
+Audio containers are file formats that hold digital audio data together with metadata such as track information, album art, and artist details.
 Common containers include WAV and AIFF, both of which typically store uncompressed, high-quality audio.

 Some containers, such as MKV, can hold uncompressed or compressed audio alongside video and metadata.
 Others, such as MP4, often store compressed audio, frequently together with video.